-The Chris Spencer Foundation Special Scholarships-Two scholarships, each of the value of \$400 a year and renewable annually for a maximum of University of British Columbia or Victoria College for the first time and proceeding to a degree at this University.
+The Chris Spencer Foundation Special Scholarships-Two scholarships, each of the value of \$400 a year and renewable annually for a maximum of five years (to a total of \$2000), are offered to students entering the University of British Columbia or Victoria College from Grades XII or XIII and proceeding to a degree at this University.
 These scholarships, the gift of the Chris Spencer Foundation, are available only for students whose ordinary private domicile, home, or residence is in the Province of British Columbia.
 Applicants will be considered, not only on the basis of scholastic ability, but also with respect to extra-curricular activities such as outdoor sports, debating, dramatics, music, etc., and on indication, during the period of high school, of moral force of character and of instincts to lead and take an interest in classmates.
-Students holding these scholarships in any year of their course will be permitted to retain it for the following year only provided they obtain an average of at least 80% in the final examinations for the year or rank in the upper 10% of their class (i.e., the year and faculty in which they are registered) in the work of the year.
+Students holding these scholarships in any year of their course will be permitted to retain them for the following year only provided they obtain an average of at least 80% in the final examinations for the year or rank in the upper 10% of their class (i.e., the year and faculty in which they are registered) in the work of the year.
 Selection of applicants will be made by a committee representing the Foundation and the University.
-Applications, on forms obtainable from the office of the Dean of Administrative and Inter-Faculty Affairs, University of British Columbia, Vancouver, must be received not later than May 1st.
+Applications, on forms obtainable from the office of the Dean of Administrative and Inter-Faculty Affairs, University of British Columbia, Vancouver 8, must be received not later than May 1st.